 The staircase to the second story ensuites is more enclosed with a plaster pony wall with corbel detail that transitions up to an observation landing with iron railings.
 Awnings on the single story door openings help balance the entire design composition.

-Collaborating On The Design And Construction of Spanish Hotels In Santa Barbara, CA.
+Spanish Hotel Construction In Santa Barbara, CA.

-The results of our Spanish hotel design collaboration begins to take shape.
 ABOVE: The major structural modifications are now built, and the rebirth of a cohesive renovation of two adjoining buildings is under way.

 Here, you can easily see the combination of various design elements selected from Concept Renderings #1, 2 and 3 (above), and how they are incorporated into the final hotel design.